 2. Manage Green Space Locally

-Green space is integral to the well being of residents and should be managed locally, by people who care about the town.
-With the advent of North Yorkshire (unitary) Council, and the wish to devolve powers to local town/parish councils, we think it would be best if Whitby Town Council (WTC) managed (the majority of) Whitby green space.
-Having such areas managed by a distant council like SBC certainly has not worked, and NYCC have no experience managing green space.
+Green space is integral to the well-being of residents and should be managed locally, by people who care about the town.
+With the advent of North Yorkshire (unitary) Council, and the wish to devolve powers to local town/parish councils, we think it would be best if Whitby Town Council (WTC) together with local community groups ultimately managed (the majority of) Whitby green space.
+Having such areas managed by a distant council like SBC certainly has not worked, and NYC have no experience managing green space.
 That way we at least have the prospect of having an organisation in charge of maintaining it that will do all that it can, and not just leave it to decay like has happened under SBC.

-This change of management will require an amount of experience building within WTC but, if coupled with other devolved assets such as the beach huts, could provide far more responsive local control than is possible currently.
-WTC being in control of green space would mean that they should develop relationships with community groups like Friends of Pannett Park, Whitby in Bloom, etc. Management of green space would also need to establish a communication mechanism (something that never happened under SBC – local control can be much better)
+This change of management will require an amount of experience building within WTC (over many years probably, together with obtaining land and facilities) but, if coupled with other devolved assets such as the beach huts, could provide far more responsive local control than is possible currently.
+WTC being in control of green space would mean that they should develop relationships with community groups like Friends of Pannett Park, Whitby in Bloom, etc, Whitby Naturalists taking an active role (should they wish), as well as getting input from NYC Ecologists as appropriate.
+Management of green space would also need to establish a communication mechanism with residents (something that never happened under SBC – local control can be much better)